continued from part 3, here

 A pro-life libertarian has compelling moral and legal reasons for treating abortion as a crime, leaving abortion proponents nowhere to hide except behind the pretense that they are not killing a human being.
 Just as in our world today, abortion— in a libertarian society— will not be ended as long as people disbelieve in the humanity of the unborn child.
 That leaves pro-life people with the same task they carry on today.
 They must still change people’s minds about the issue, with the hope that enough people will recognize the humanity of the child and the aggression inherent in abortion.
 Only then will they accept—as they do with all other violence against persons—that it cannot be tolerated.

 There will be progress because even a libertarian-leaning government would be smaller and more locally oriented.
-If the U.S. government were limited solely to its constitutionally granted powers, there would be no Roe v.
-Wade decision.
-In many places, abortion would be treated as unprovoked aggression against the most defenseless.
-If each state had the freedom to outlaw or punish the killing of the unborn, many of them would do so immediately, and the number of abortions would fall drastically, perhaps to the pre-Roe levels.
+Now, with the overturning of the Roe v.
+Wade decision, this is happening.
+In many states, where abortion is widely considered to be unprovoked aggression against the most defenseless, the number of abortions will fall, perhaps to pre-Roe levels.

 Admittedly, neither education nor punishment will ever stop all abortions, but that is no ground to permit abortion.
 Such evil cannot be tolerated simply because it cannot be eliminated.
 While complete abolition is the goal, it will never be achieved, any more than robbery and murder will be abolished.
 If a free society acquiesces in such aggression, it undermines its central axiom; but if that same society would relentlessly pursue a non-aggression policy—by protecting even the most helpless—that society secures life and liberty for all.